SECapstone/capstone/README.md

 ## Assessment

 Each of the four sprints are worth 25% of the final project grade.
-Since the project is self-paced, you require a 60% grade on a sprint to move to the next.
-An overall grade of 60% is required to pass the course.
+Since the project is self-paced, you must achieve a threshold grade on a sprint to move to the next.
+The threshold is displayed in the course portal used to provision your repository.

 ### Sprint 0